Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 * A new button has been added.

 The code below provides an example of some of the changed components.
-For a complete solution, please refer to the [module 2 source code](https://altinn.studio/repos/testdep/flyttemelding-sogndal/src/branch/modul2).
+For a complete solution, please refer to the [Module 2 source code](https://altinn.studio/repos/testdep/flyttemelding-sogndal/src/branch/modul2).

 ```json{linenos=false,hl_lines=["22", "26-28", "37", "41-43", "47-54"]}
 // File: /App/ui/layouts/innflytterPersonalia.json